makeyourselfdesigns/development/content/blog/the-4-steps-to-organizing-your-beauty-products.md

 +++
 date = ""
-title = "The 4 Steps to Organizing Your Beauty Products" type = ""
+title = "USING THE KONMARI METHOD FOR YOUR BEAUTY PRODUCTS" type = ""

 +++